cmhume/eCommerce_Business_Trends/README.md

 ![Picture1](https://user-images.githubusercontent.com/69255270/128654839-26c38bca-fbd0-4fe2-b73a-e6170dfd33b4.png)

+**Description of how data was split into training and testing sets:**

+The goal of the training and testing sets is to create the machine learning model to predict review score.
+We took the review score and used it as a target column, then made it into y data.
+After that, we put x and y into training and testing to make X_train, X_test and y_train, and y_test.
+We split the data by making a 75/25 split where 25 is testing.
+X is everything except review score and y is review score.

 As our target variable is binary, we choose classification model.
 We created 6 different models and compared their accuracy.
 Over all we got pretty good accuracy >85% for all the models we tested but Random forest performed the best for our data:
 1. Linear Logistic Regression: We got accuracy of 88%.
 Logistic regression is easier to implement and interpret, and very efficient to train.
 But it is tough to obtain complex relationships using logistic regression and it over fits the model.
 2. K-NN model: We were hoping to receive higher accuracy with K-NN but we got lower accuracy of 86% than logistic regression.
 One benefit of KNN algorithm is that it doesn’t require training before making predictions, new data can be added seamlessly which will not impact the accuracy of the algorithm.